Scott McLellan, founder of No Graft No Glory

 Who Scott works best with.

-This is not for people looking for a magic shortcut.
-It works best when you are ready to look at the business properly and do the right work in the right order.
-If that is where you are, it is worth a conversation.
+This is not for people looking for shortcuts.
+It is for people ready to look at the business properly and do the right work in the right order.

 Beyond the work